Which sentence structures in English are complex?

 – Include examples of each rule to help guide the reader

 While simple and compound sentences are certainly useful when writing academically, if you wish to make your writing more dynamic and engaging, you’ll need to use a variety of complex sentence structures too.
-To help you with recognising and using complex sentences, this second lesson provides three rules that students should understand and follow carefully.
-Should you need extra assistance with understanding any of the sentence elements discussed below, you may wish to first visit our short course on simple and compound sentences.
+To help you with recognising and using complex sentences, this second chapter provides three rules that students should understand and follow carefully.
+Should you need extra assistance with understanding any of the sentence elements discussed below, you may wish to first visit our short reader on simple and compound sentences.

 Rule 1: Combine Independent with Dependent Clauses